 Introduction to Trauma

-This two-hour foundational training will establish common language and understanding about trauma, including its prevalence and effects on an individual’s overall health and well-being.
+This three-hour foundational training will establish common language and understanding about trauma, including its prevalence and effects on an individual’s overall health and well-being.

 40 Developmental Assets™